-Pope Francis plans to get vaccine, calling it ethical obligation
+Pope Francis plans to get coronavirus vaccine, calling it ethical obligation

 Francis did not specify the exact timing of his inoculation, but the pontiff said the Vatican’s vaccine rollout will begin next week and that he had already booked an appointment.

 Francis’s plan sends a significant pro-vaccine signal to the world’s 1.3 billion Catholics.
 But it also marks a crucial step in safeguarding an 84-year-old who is missing part of a lung, doesn’t like to wear a mask and relishes face-to-face interaction.
-Though, medical experts say even those vaccinated should continue to wear a mask.

 Vatican watchers had widely anticipated that Francis would be administered the jab, and he has spoken favorably for months about the international vaccine effort, calling it a light of hope “in this time of darkness.”
 Until now, though, the Vatican had remained vague on its vaccine plans for the pope.
 The Holy See only said that its campaign would first target the elderly, medical personnel, and those most in contact with the public